 Knowing how to incorporate a nonprofit organization and maintaining its compliance can be complicated.
 Because of nonprofits’ tax exemption status, they generally undergo a more intense degree of government scrutiny than most for-profit companies do.

-As I mentioned earlier, to understand all the legal, tax, and financial aspects of starting and knowing how to incorporate a nonprofit organization, an attorney, accountant, tax advisor, and or other qualified professionals can offer expertise and guidance.
+As I mentioned earlier, to understand all the legal, tax, and financial aspects of starting a nonprofit organization, it’s best to consult professionals.
+An attorney, accountant, tax advisor, and or other qualified professionals can offer much-needed expertise and guidance.